 - 3/4 cup cocoa

-- 6 Tbsp low carb (or other sweetener, as desired.
+- 6 tablespoons low carb sweetener (or other sweetener, as desired.
 See notes)

-- 1 tsp gelatin (an optional thickener--use arrowroot for vegan version)
+- 1 teaspoon gelatin (an optional thickener–use arrowroot for vegan version)

 - Place all ingredients into the bowl of a food processor or into a blender.